arbor-sim/arbor/doc/python/morphology.rst

         simulation tools because they require heuristics and, often undocumented, rules for how to interpret the connectin of axons and dendrites to the soma.

-        The :func:`load_swc_neuron` function provide support for interpreting such SWC files according to the interpretation used by NEURON.
+        The :func:`load_swc_neuron` function provides support for loading SWC files according to the interpretation used by NEURON.

     :param str filename: the name of the SWC file.